 From talking to people with pulmonary hypertension, we know that the most important benefit of any treatment is reduced breathlessness and fatigue.
 People have told us that this would reduce anxiety about daily activities, helping them to 'do more', walk further and have a better quality of life.
-We will use a walking test and quality of life questionnaires over one year to measure if our intervention helps people with pulmonary hypertension, and represents good value for the NHS.
+We will use a walking test and quality of life questionnaires over one year to measure if our intervention can help people with pulmonary hypertension, and represents good value for the NHS.

-We aim to recruit a minimum of 352 participants
+We aim to recruit a minimum of 352 participants.

 If you have any questions about the SPHERe trial, please contact the trial team who will be happy to answer them.